 The Company's net income available to common stockholders was \$90.0 million and \$76.4 million for the years ended December 31, 2006 and 2005, respectively.
-Basic and diluted net income available to common stockholders were \$2.04 and \$2.04 per share, respectively, for the year ended December 31, 2006, and \$1.80 and \$1.80 per share, respectively, for the year ended December 31, 2005.
+Basic and diluted net income available to common stockholders were \$2.04 and \$2.04 per share, respectively, for the year ended December 31, 2006, and \$1.80 and \$1.80 per share, respectively, for the year ended December 31, 2005

 The tables below summarize the Company's revenues, property expenses and depreciation and other amortization by various categories for the years ended December 31, 2006 and December 31, 2005.
 Same store properties are in-service properties owned prior to January 1, 2005.
 Acquired properties are properties that were acquired subsequent to December 31, 2004.
-Sold properties are properties that are under construction that have not reached stabilized occupancy or were placed in service after December 31, 2004 or acquisitions made prior to January 1, 2005 that were not placed in service as of December 31, 2004.
+Sold properties are properties that were sold subsequent to December 31, 2004.
+Properties that are not in service are properties that are under construction that have not reached stabilized occupancy or were placed in service after December 31, 2004 or acquisitions made prior to January 1, 2005 that were not placed in service as of December 31, 2004.
 These properties are placed in service as they reach stabilized occupancy (generally defined as properties that are 90% leased).
 Other revenues are derived from the operations of the Company's maintenance company, fees earned from the Company's joint ventures, fees earned for developing properties for third parties and other miscellaneous revenues.
 Other expenses are derived from the operations of the Company's maintenance company and other miscellaneous regional expenses.